predrag-viceic/kde-on-pitop/README.md

 xdg-mime default omxwrapper.desktop video/x-matroska
 ```

-This can also be configured with the GUI, but where's the fun then :)
+This can also be configured with the GUI, but where's the fun in that :)